This post may contain affiliate links. If you click through and make a purchase, I may receive a small commission at no extra cost to you.

 I had to stop and think.
-I even resorted to rummaging through cupboards.
+I even resorted to rummaging through cupboards and Googling what to make with two or three random ingredients.

-It took a lot of brain power that should have been focused on something else.
+It took a lot of brain power that could have been focused on something else.

 Each July (when we’re not homeschooling) I work with the kids to create a new annual plan.
-We find the recipes, build a master shopping list, and go all out.
+We find the recipes, build a master shopping list, and go all out to get the plan complete.

 How to Make an Annual Meal Plan